-This course provides students work experience with a college approved employer in an area directly related to the student's program of study.
-In this course the employer evaluates the student's productivity and the student submits a descriptive report of his work experiences.
+This course constitutes a series wherein the student works on a part-time basis in a job directly related to welding.
+In this course the employer evaluates the student's productivity and the student submits a descriptive report of his work experience.
 Upon completion, the student will demonstrate skills learned in an employment setting.